o19s/ubi/README.md

 ```

 Another common reason is to have rich events, but reduce the volume of data passed over the wire to the client.

+We sometimes refer to this shortcut architecture as "the Panama Canal", as in taking an extreme shortcut!